nandomp/AICollaboratory/README.md

 Examples of rows:

 ```
-DDQN-v3.4 AGENT, using the a DQN approah, human data augmentation, without parallelism, and the hyperparameters of Mnih et al. 2015,
+"DDQN-v3.4 AGENT", using a "Dual DQN" approah, "human data" augmentation, "no" parallelism, and the hyperparameters of "Mnih et al. 2015",
-is evaluated over the TASK Moctezuma game which belongs to th benchmark ALE 1.0,
+is evaluated over the TASK "Moctezuma" game which belongs to the benchmark "ALE 1.0",
-using as evaluation METHOD 100,000 episodes, 57 test games and 200M training frames,
+using as evaluation METHOD "100,000" episodes, "57" test games and "200M" training frames,
-obtains a measured score of 23.3
+obtains a measured score of "23.3"
 ```

 ## Database architecture